Workplace Noise: The Invisible Risk That Costs UK Businesses Millions

 Noise awareness training is essential for organizations to protect employees.
 It educates workers on how to recognize hazardous levels and use equipment correctly.

-SuperSkills offers online noise awareness training courses that help employers meet their legal obligations quickly and affordably.
+SuperSkills offers online noise awareness training courses that help employers meet their legal obligations quickly, simply and conveniently.

 1. Check your levels: If you have to shout to be heard at 2 metres, it’s likely too loud.